淡滨尼 | தெம்பினிஸ்

 Toilets and retail shops are located in the unpaid areas of the station, at ground level.

 Tampines MRT station has three exits on the ground floor of the station clustered around the unpaid area of the concourse.
-Only Exit A offers barrier-free accessibility for the disabled.
+Exits A, B, D, E & F offers barrier-free accessibility for the disabled.

 |A||Yes||Bus Interchange||Tampines Bus Interchange, HDB Tampines Branch Office, Tampines Regional Library, AIA Tampines, EastLink Mall, Hitachi Square, OCBC Centre One, OCBC Centre Two, Tampines Grande, Abacus Plaza, OCBC Centre Two, Our Tampines Hub, Tampines Junction, Tampines Swimming Complex, Telepark, UOB Tampines Centre, Darul Ghufran Mosque|